IGaming Business

-iGaming Business is a business-to-business (B2B) magazine focusing on the online gambling industry.
+iGaming Business, sometimes stylized as iGB, is a business-to-business (B2B) magazine focusing on the online gambling industry.
 It launched in 2003, and has two sister magazines - iGaming Business North America and iGB Affiliate.

-The magazine is a bi-monthly publication. covering industry news, regulatory developments, and interviews with senior figures from the online poker, casino, bingo and sports betting space.
+The magazine is a bi-monthly publication covering industry news, regulatory developments, and interviews with senior figures from the online poker, casino, bingo and sports betting space.
 It has featured interviews with CEOs of FTSE 100 and FTSE 250 companies.

 A website, igamingbusiness.com, publishes daily news from public and private companies in the sector.
 Michael Caselli has served as editor-in-chief of the three magazines for their duration, and is the co-founder of each of the magazines as they exist in their current format.
 Caselli leads the direction of each magazine and their accompanying conferences.

+In 2023, the magazine partnered with German gambling news site Glücksspielwesen.de, owned by Behörden Spiegel, to "spark discussions about Germany’s gambling regulations," and to expand their shared reach in the online gambling industry.

 iGaming Business North America

 iGaming Business North America was launched in May 2012 and covers regulatory progress in the United States.
 It has featured interviews with executives and politicians in states such as Nevada, Delaware and New Jersey as the three states have become the first to regulate intrastate online gambling in the USA.

 Its first issue featured an interview with Gavin Isaacs, then CEO of Shuffle Master.
 Other interviewees have included United States Congressman Joe Barton and New Jersey State Senator Raymond Lesniak.